Open NowMixed

 What is the Back to Work Jobseeker Support?

 The Back to Work Jobseeker Support is a mixed grant offered by DTET in Australia.
-Provides financial assistance to disadvantaged jobseekers to secure ongoing employment.
-It supports individuals who face economic barriers to gaining or retaining employment.
+Provides financial assistance to disadvantaged jobseekers to secure ongoing employment and supports individuals where there is an economic barrier to gaining or retaining employment.

 2